homan-uppu/writing/essays/Why venture capital will eat education/Draft 7 (Why venture capital will eat education).md

-As AI gets more powerful, most people won't make enough to be able to recoup their investment in their education.
+As AI gets better, college, and by extension, any institute that sells education will become terrible investments.
+Why will the value of college plummet, and what will replace it?
+How will future generations learn?

-This will happen because AI makes knowledge work (and eventually all work) more creative, by doing the less creative parts of it for us.
+AI makes knowledge work (and eventually all work) more creative, by doing the less creative parts of it for us.
 The more creative our work becomes, the more outcomes follow the power law distribution: the best capture the majority of the value created, and the median compensation falls and eventually becomes insufficient.

 In a world in which knowledge work becomes highly creative, the best (and only viable) business model for education is venture capital: putting money in the hands of students (instead of asking them to pay), in exchange for equity in their outcomes (i.e. a small equity in the assets they will own in the future).
 The few that strike big, will provide sufficient returns to compensate for the increasing many that won't become good enough.

----

 We've already observed that the power law dominates all creative fields: